jorgenponder/whos-talking/README.md

     score, prediction = verification.verify_files("speechbrain/tests/samples/ASR/spk1_snt1.wav", "speechbrain/tests/samples/ASR/spk1_snt2.wav") # Same Speaker

 Should be a value above 0.5 in ```score```.
 The above code snippets slightly modified from: <https://huggingface.co/speechbrain/spkrec-ecapa-voxceleb>

-## Roadmap

-The different functions will be split into command line programs that work with STDIN and STDOUT.

-The first in the chain will take an .srt file and create a spec file for chopping up into segment wav files.

-The second will do the actual chopping.

-The third will run SpeechBrain over the wav files, with a set of reference wavfiles for speaker identification.
-Output from this step migh be JSON or WebVTT.

-If JSON, there will also be a step to convert that into WebVTT.

 ## Benchmarks